naviprotocol/navi-sdk/README.md

 ```

 ## Get Objs and Coin Info
-We have prepare a token type for Sui/NAVX/vSui/USDT/USDC/WETH/CETUS/haSui
+We have prepared a token type for Sui/NAVX/vSui/USDT/USDC/WETH/CETUS/haSui
 ```javascript
 import {Sui, NAVX, vSui, USDT, USDC, WETH, CETUS, haSui} from 'navi-sdk/dist/address';
 account.getAllCoins() //Return all Objects that account has